Moving on from Ontario politics

 Over the years I was elected, five trains of eight cars each morning and evening became ten trains of 12 cars each.
-Each of our GO stations was upgraded and new parking added over the years the Liberals were in government.
+Each of our GO stations was upgraded and new parking added over the years our government served.

 Coming home from Queen’s Park on the train, sometimes Andrea would pick me up at Lisgar.
 I always got a personal thrill hearing the train staff call out, “Lisgar next stop, Lisgar!”
 I’d think to myself, “I did that!”

 We needed a hospital expansion at Credit Valley.
 Then hospital president Wayne Fyffe invested time and effort in teaching me hospital issues, financing and administration.
 He introduced me to the doctors and nurses who regularly took me on the floor to learn how a hospital worked.
 When I got to announce the Credit Valley Hospital Phase 2 expansion, on a day that was coincidentally my birthday in August of 2005, I needed to step back as the capacity crowd that was present cheered the announcement because it literally took my own breath away.
 Together, we got Phase 2 and Phase 3 built, and increased base funding, bought new beds, put in an ambulatory surgery centre and much more.